-Once SERT activation occurs due to a suspected or confirmed FAD incident, all response activities will be coordinated through the SERT, the Ag EOC and the SV's Office.
-Formal communications will be through the NC SPARTA and EMRS2 (USDA) Systems for the purpose of documentation, tracking, and direction of activities.
-The IMT Operations Section will designate qualified individuals as Premises Case Managers, Biosecurity Officers, and Division Veterinary Supervisors (DVS) as well as all other personnel to perform the assigned tasks needed in the Containment Zones and on Infected Premises.
-The DVS will work with the Emergency Management Branch Manager or the Emergency Management Area Coordinator to implement the containment procedures.
+Once SERT activation occurs due to a suspected or confirmed FAD ca, all response activities will be coordinated through the SERT, the Ag EOC and the SV's Office.
+Formal communications will be through the NCSPARTA and EMRS2 (USDA) Systems for the purpose of documentation, tracking, and direction of activities.
+Following USDA guidance, all disease response positions such as Case Managers, Site Managers, and Biosecurity Officers will be utilized to prevent the spread of disease from infected premises.
+There are certain IMT positions that can only be held by specifically trained USDA personnel.
+The AqIMT will work with the SERT to implement the containment procedures.
 The size and composition of response teams will be determined according to the size of the area, operations, activities, and availability of personnel.
-NCSHP and local law enforcement will be assigned enforcement roles within containment zones as part of their patrol duties for restricted animal movement during an outbreak.
-NCNG may be requested to assist in various roles during an outbreak
+The North Carolina State Highway Patrol (NCSHP) and local law enforcement will be assigned enforcement roles within containment zones as part of their patrol duties for restricted animal movement during an outbreak.
+NCNG may be requested to assist in various roles during an outbreak.